 Many Catholics, especially in Germany, Austria, and Switzerland, disagreed with this action.
 While they agreed that the pope may be the head of the Roman Church, he was certainly not the head of the Church Catholic (i.e. the Church universal).
 He was not also “infallible,” as only Christ holds this position.

-Infallibility is not an authentic Catholic belief nor was it ever a part of the teachings of Christ and of the apostolic tradition.
+Infallibility has never been an authentic Catholic belief held be all the church at all times and in all places, nor was it ever a part of the teachings of Christ and of the apostolic tradition.
 The Old Catholics, faithful to the Archbishop of Utrecht, continued the apostolic succession in their churches and our bishops have our lines of succession through them.

-Even Rome has declared time and again that the Old Catholics hold valid lines of succession.
-Therefore, they have a valid priesthood with sacraments, and since our lines of succession flow through them, we too have those.
+Rome has declared time and again, and as of late in Dominus Iesus that the Old Catholics hold valid lines of succession.
+Therefore, they have a valid priesthood with sacraments, and since our lines of succession flow through them, we too have a valid priesthood and valid sacraments.